benlansdell/mabetask1_ml/README.md

-# Multi-agent behavioral analysis AIcrowd challenge -- Task 1 (classical classification)
+# Multi-agent behavioral analysis AIcrowd challenge --

 Ben Lansdell (ben.lansdell@stjude.org)

-## Overview
+## Inference on DLC and BORIS datasets

-Here is code to reproduce the submission that produced my highest score on the 70% public testset (with ID 133118).
+Contains code to run behavior prediction on poses extracted by DLC and compare with behavior annotations extracted by BORIS.

 ## Setup